GWSoftwareTools/VertexCover/README.md

 ---

 ## Tests
-We have tests both for the class [Graph](./tests/vertexCover/main/GraphTest.java "Graph") and for [SearchTree](./tests/vertexCover/main/SearchTreeTest.java "SearchTree").
+We have tests both for the class [Graph](./tests/vertexCover/main/GraphTest.java "Graph") and for [SearchTree](./tests/vertexCover/main/SearchTreeTest.java "SearchTree"). \
+Additionally we started to test our heuristics by calculating by what fraction they were off the actual result.